Monash University, Department of Economics

 People who compete alone may entertain different psychological motivations from those who compete for a team.
 Using a real-effort experiment, we examine the behavioural consequences of these psychological motivations, absent strategic interdependence and uncertainty among team members.
 We exploit a dynamic pairwise team contest in which strategic uncertainties among team members play a minimised role in individual rational behaviour; and we create strategically-equivalent individual contests to isolate the pure psychological effects of team situation on individual competitive behaviour.
 We find that behaviour in individual contests and in sterile team contests follows a psychological momentum effect in which leaders work harder than trailers.
 In contrast, in team contests enriched with intra-team communication, behaviour follows a neutral effect.
 We discuss the implications of our results for theoretical modelling of contests and practical implications for the optimal design of team incentive schemes and personnel management.

-People form teams throughout society including sports teams, corporations, and political parties.
-Here we use economic experiments to investigate how people balance the desire for their team’s victory versus their own expenditure of effort.
-We designed an economic tug of war in which the side that expends greater effort wins a reward.
-In Experiment 1, participants competed individually or in teams, which were assigned arbitrarily.
-In Experiment 2, participants competed individually or in teams based on their political party, Democrats against Republicans.
+At every level of politics, people form groups to compete for power and resources, including political parties, special interest groups, and international coalitions.
+Here we use economic experiments to investigate how people balance the desire for their group's victory versus their own expenditure of effort.
+We design an economic tug of war in which the side that exerts greater effort wins a reward.
+In Experiment 1, participants compete individually or in teams, which were assigned arbitrarily.
+In Experiment 2, participants compete individually or in teams based on their political party, Democrats against Republicans.
 In both experiments, we find that people shirked on teams: Participants exerted less effort in teams than in individual competition.
-The results support theories about free-riding in groups, extending these observations to intergroup competition.
-The findings depart from theories about the automatic potency of social identity and partisan motives.
-We discuss why it can be so challenging for teams, including political parties, to mobilize toward a common goal.
+The results support theories about free-riding in groups, and they depart from theories about the automatic potency of partisan motives.
+We discuss why it is difficult for groups, including political partisans, to mobilize toward a common goal.